course-details-portlet

 The candidate can

-• plan, design, analyse and discuss teaching activities within the perspective of inclusive mathematics education in order to orchestrate classroom dynamics and argumentation,
+• plan, design, analyze, and discuss teaching activities within the perspective of inclusive mathematics education at grades 5-10,

-• refer to specific resources to organize his/her own classroom activities and plan and design domain-specific tasks within the mediator role of ICT and the use of AI tools,
+• refer to and critically evaluate specific resources to organize their own classroom activities, and plan and design domain-specific tasks within the mediating role of ICT and AI tools in teaching at the lower and upper secondary levels,

 General competence